vizdata-f21/project-2-viz_biz/write-up/README.md

 #### [4] Piet Mondrian, *Trafalgar Square* (1939-1943)

-To recreate these modern art pieces, we will be creating our own dataframes, which will incorporate user input to customize certain artistic aspects of each piece.
-We will also utilize mathematical functions and specific packages such as `library(colourpicker)` and `library(generativeart)` to facilitate the digitization of these art pieces.
+To recreate these modern art pieces, we fabricated our own dataframes which incorporate user input to customize certain aesthetics of each piece.
+We also utilized mathematical functions and specific packages such as `colourpicker` and `generativeart` to facilitate the digitization of these art pieces -- all are created in `ggplot`.

-We will accumulate these recreated, customizable art pieces in a Shiny App.
-Within this Shiny App, there will be an initial tab with a description of how to use the app to customize and download these art pieces.
-Then, there will be a separate tab for each of the pieces.
-We will allow users to change features such as colors, number and amount of certain shapes, transparency, etc throughout the pieces.
+We then accumulated these interactive art pieces in a Shiny App.
+Within the app, an initial tab provides a brief overview of the project and motivation, as well as describes how to use it to customize and download art.
+The four following tabs house each of the pieces.
+Users may change features such as colors, number and amount of certain shapes, transparency, and more throughout.

 ## Approaches